ROCm/rocALUTION/docs/design/design.rst

 Each local object contains a pointer to a `Base`-class object.
 While the `Base`-class is mainly pure virtual, their derivatives implement all platform specific functionality.
 Each of them is coupled to a rocALUTION backend descriptor.
-While the :cpp:class:`rocalution::HostMatrix`, :cpp:class:`rocalution::HostStencil` and :cpp:class:`rocalution::HostVector` classes implements all host functionality, :cpp:class:`rocalution::AcceleratorMatrix`, :cpp:class:`rocalution::AcceleratorStencil` and :cpp:class:`rocalution::AcceleratorVector` contain accelerator related device code.
+While the :cpp:class:`HostMatrix <rocalution::HostMatrix>`, :cpp:class:`HostStencil <rocalution::HostStencil>` and :cpp:class:`HostVector <rocalution::HostVector>` classes implements all host functionality, :cpp:class:`<AcceleratorMatrix <rocalution::AcceleratorMatrix>`, :cpp:class:`AcceleratorStencil <rocalution::AcceleratorStencil>` and :cpp:class:`AcceleratorVector <rocalution::AcceleratorVector>` contain accelerator related device code.
 Each of the backend specializations are located in a different directory, e.g. `src/base/host` for host related classes and `src/base/hip` for accelerator / HIP related classes.

 ParallelManager